team-thunderfoot/accordion/README.md

 ## Options

-• `accContainer:` Specifies the class of the accordion container.
+• `element:` Specifies the class of the accordion container.

 • `accActive:` Specifies the ID of the active accordion.